flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 {"I love being in this community of people that are passionate about everything they're doing."} So I asked, "How do I continue that?"
 The answer was by working with clients who are passionate about what they do.
 {% endpullquote %}

 I ask, "What cool things can we do that maybe don't raise a lot of revenue, that opens all these ideas out?"
 Hopefully that leads to bigger projects.
 Big agencies are impersonal.
 A lot of stuff that comes out of agencies has been done and done and done again.
-I'm really big on keeping our team and creativeity fresh.
-We have the time to focus on you and focus on developing ideas, cauase they're like us; passionate.
+I'm really big on keeping our team and creativity fresh.
+We have the time to focus on you and focus on developing ideas, 'cause they're like us: passionate.

 I have lots of collaborators.
 That's how CO+HOOTS works.
 You work together with other people that are really strong in other skill sets and focus on your own skill set.

-**Tell me more about CO+HOOTS, collaboration and coworking**
+**Tell us more about CO+HOOTS, collaboration and coworking**

 {% pullquote %}
 At first, I was working from home and I was doing great.
 But as I was growing and hiring on people, I knew it just wasn't going to work from home.
 Meeting at coffee shops just wasn't going to work either.
 I talked to a few people and looked into sharing space, just for the sake of small business and not taking crazy risks.
 So we looked at a few spaces, ran the numbers and it seemed to work.
 If everyone pitched in, we could pay the rent, pay for a few supplies and everyone could focus on their business and not worry about where they were working out of.

 That turned into CO+HOOTS, a [coworking space in downtown Phoenix](http://cohoots.com).

 We gave it a try and its been successful.
-It's kinda magical&hellip; but honestly, the concept isn't hard to sell, expecially for the people who understand coworking and are looking for it. {"When people see what we're doing, they see it's really different."}
+It's kinda magical&hellip; but honestly, the concept isn't hard to sell, especially for the people who understand coworking and are looking for it. {"When people see what we're doing, they see it's really different."}
 {% endpullquote %}

 **Give me an example of how collaboration works.**